Understanding Anxiety Counseling

 I’m a compassionate professional who loves her craft and caring for patients’ concerns.
 I travel and invest in my training, mainly with national experts, to bring quality interventions to the Midwest.
 These interventions or “mastery skills” are impactful and effective.
 Mastery skills are not quick-fix techniques, but practices that will support a healthy mind.
 You will learn helpful ways to incorporate these life-long practices.

 I can’t stress how important it is to have an assessment.
 There is not one singular ANXIETY.
 There are multiple reasons for your fear-system to get activated.

-The three main categories of anxiety concerns are (1) experiential (how you respond to thoughts, emotions, and sensation), (2) trauma-based (activation of your nervous system), and (3) medical (such as panic with COPD or high severity of anxiety with thyroid conditions), (4) and neurodiversity (which involves an element of being overwhelmed or overstimulated such as with ADHD or a TBI).
+The four main categories of anxiety concerns are (1) experiential (how you respond to thoughts, emotions, and sensations), (2) trauma-based or relational anxiety (activation of your nervous system), (3) medical (such as panic with COPD or high severity of anxiety with thyroid conditions), (4) and neurodiversity (which involves an element of being overwhelmed or overstimulated such as with ADHD or a TBI).